Clastify logo

 A stem cell niche is the local tissue microenvironment around stem cells.
 It controls whether they stay as stem cells, divide, or differentiate.
 In this context, “niche” is not just a physical address.
 It includes nearby cells, extracellular matrix, signalling molecules, nutrients and physical conditions.

 The niche may keep stem cells resting and undifferentiated.
-When new cells are needed, it can also promote proliferation, which is an increase in cell number by cell division, before pushing some daughter cells towards differentiation.
+When new cells are needed, it can also trigger proliferation, which is an increase in cell number by cell division, before pushing some daughter cells towards differentiation.

 Image